 Mark has been in public education for the last 35 years and brings a well-known reputation for student advocacy and a fond appreciation for professional trades.
 During this time, he has held positions of classroom aide, classroom teacher, Assistant Junior High Principal, Junior High and Middle School Principal and most recently, the Superintendent of Cheboygan Area Schools.

 Mark received his Bachelor’s degree from Northern Michigan University, his Master’s degree and an Administrative Certification from Grand Valley State University.
 While a classroom teacher, Mark focused on students with learning disabilities.
-When he became a building level administrator, he concentrated on providing opportunities for students.
+When he became a building level administrator, he concentrated on providing career opportunities for students.

 As Superintendent, his goal was to provide a broad spectrum of programing to meet the needs of all learners in the K-12 setting.
 These programs included college prep classes and career and technology education offerings.
 Mark understands the importance of offering a broad-spectrum approach, providing several opportunities for all learners.
 He realizes that the four-year university degree is not necessary, or affordable, for all learners.
 He believes that Career and Technology Education is as important as college prep classes for many students.